 At 905 meters above sea level lies the largest volcanic lake in the world, Lake Toba.
 The 100km long, 30km wide lake was once before the crater of a supervolcano.
 Lake Toba is located in the center of North Sumatra which is Indonesia’s largest island.
 Generally, it is a less developed island than the famous touristy island of Bali or the busy island of Java.
 This makes it a bit tough to travel around Sumatra.
 On the contrary, you can find some of the most beautiful & untouched nature scenes there.

 From a Digital Nomad point of view, it is not one of the places where you can sustain a long-term Homebase.
 However, it is a beautiful place for a short-term stay.
 Lake Toba can be a perfect retreat since it is no more than a couple of hours’ flight away for Nomads based in Thailand, Vietnam, Malaysia, or Bali.

 The nearest airport to Lake Toba is Kuala Namu Airport in Medan, the capital city of North Sumatra.
 It is not the most beautiful of cities at all.
 Despite that, there was still some sightseeing to do.
 The most common activity to do near Medan is the Bukit Lawang jungle trek where you can spot Orangutans.
 Other than this, there are a few attractions in the city.
 I have visited Maimoon Palace & Graha Maria Annai Velangkanni church which has unique architecture inspired by Indo-Mogul architecture.

 Finding the bus terminal was a bit tricky since Medan isn’t a very organized city.
 I used google maps to find the location and got there using South East Asia ride-hailing service, Grab.

 On the Island

-Life is so quiet and chilled on Samosir island.
-Most of the time, there will be nothing to to after sunset except for chilling and socializing where you are staying.
+Life is so quiet and chilled on Samosir Island.
+Most of the time, there will be nothing to do after sunset except for chilling and socializing where you are staying.